0xZakk/country-list/README.md

 ### You do: Part 2: Componentize it

+- Create a `Country` component.
+- Using this giant list of json data, render a `Country` component for each entry.
-Now put each country into its own component.
-Pass the name of the country in as a prop.
-Render the entire list of countries.
+- Pass in the name of the country as a prop.
+Render the entire list of countries, each in their own component.

 ### We do: Part 3: Clickify it

 Add an event listener so that when a country is clicked, it makes another request to search for the country by name.
-Using the response, display the capital of that country below the country name.
+Using the response, display the capital, currency code, and the name of the first language below the country name.

+Yes, we could just pass the entire object down as a prop and use it directly.
+But let's pretend that we can't!
+Fun.

 For this part we'll use the search by name api endpoint: